Being Cabin Crew | The Ugly Truth Part 4

 shadow on a brick wall of someone holding a noose that's hanging from above

-During the darkest and most terrifying time of my life when I felt incredibly self destructive, the one thing that held me back was the thought that if I’m not here nobody will ever hear the truth.
+During the darkest and most terrifying time of my life when I felt incredibly self-destructive, the one thing that held me back was the thought that if I’m not here nobody will ever hear the truth.

 I decided early on to start blogging about my last eighteen months with the company because I wanted to get everything down in writing.
 Writing this blog has not been easy.
 Each time I write I relive every painful second of what I went through.